Struggling to get interviews?

 - Awarded the Abrams Family Internship Scholarship for my internship at Ann Arbor City Government Planning and Development Department.

-Cases when you may want to omit an unfinished degree
+When to omit an unfinished degree

 There are cases where it’s best to leave an incomplete degree off your resume.